The Korgis: Career

 The following year the band was joined by flautist Steve Buck and was contemplating a Korgis Live show that ultimately failed to materialise; leading the band to dissolve and Warren to go solo in 1982.
-The single "Don't Look Back", originally a demo from the Sticky George sessions, was however remixed by Trevor Horn, known for his work with The Buggles, Frankie Goes to Hollywood, Dollar and Yes, and issued by London Records in the summer of 1982.
+The single "Don't Look Back", originally a demo from the Sticky George sessions, was produced by Trevor Horn, known for his work with The Buggles, Frankie Goes to Hollywood, Dollar and Yes, and issued by London Records in the summer of 1982.
 A follow-up single with Horn, "Endangered Species", was planned but never materialised.

-Warren went on to issue a solo LP entitled Burning Questions in 1986.
-Some of the singles during this era were released as 'the Korgis' (essentially a one-man band consisting solely of Warren during this period) and co-produced by Andy Davis.
+Warren went on to issue a solo LP entitled Burning Questions in 1987.
+Some of the singles during that era were released as "the Korgis", essentially a one-man band consisting solely of Warren, and co-produced by Andy Davis.
 Davis released his own solo LP, Clevedon Pier, in 1989.

 The band reunited in 1990 to re-record "Everybody's Got to Learn Sometime".
 The re-formed group, consisting of Warren, Davis, and Baker, released the album This World's For Everyone in 1992, having some success in Continental Europe and Japan, before breaking up again in 1993.

-1999 saw the three original Korgis albums being re-issued by Edsel Records, followed by the two disc anthology Don't Look Back – The Very Best of The Korgis in 2003, issued by Sanctuary Records/Castle Communications.
+1999 saw the three original Korgis albums being re-issued by Edsel Records, followed by the two-disc anthology Don't Look Back – The Very Best of The Korgis in 2003, issued by Sanctuary Records/Castle Communications.

 In 2005, Warren, Davis, and Baker reunited again for a film shoot for DVD/compilation album Kollection, and recorded the fourteen-track album Unplugged, which was released on the Angel Air record label the following year.

 In 2006, the Korgis released their first single in thirteen years, "Something About the Beatles".
 This song acknowledges the influences of John Lennon in particular, which was very strong on "If I Had You" and "Everybody's Got to Learn Sometime" which capture the ethereal sounds of Lennon's early 1970s output.
 The band acknowledged John Lennon's influence in interviews at the time, shortly before his murder.

-Former member Stuart Gordon died on 28 August 2014 from lung cancer.
-He was 63.
+Former member Stuart Gordon died on 28 August 2014 from lung cancer, aged 63.